nickdrummond/star-wars-ontology/readme.txt

 * visited only used once - useful?

 * First round of events for each film
-    * Rebel One partial - revise space battle over Scariff
+    * Rogue One partial - revise space battle over Scariff
     * Solo - escape from Corellia, train heist, Game - lando (falcon)

 * Force Ghosts/Connections